 Will your child want to ride on off road track and trails, as well as on road?
 Buying a drop handlebar bike makes this much harder, so think carefully whether you're going to be restricting where they can ride.
-Some of the bikes in this article can be fitted with cyclo-cross tyres for riding on grass and gentle trails, but not all.
+Some of the bikes in this article can be fitted with cyclo-cross or gravel tyres for riding on grass and gentle trails, but not all.

 - The riding position isn't ideal for carrying heavy rucksacks